TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-The manual was originally written by Kasper Skårhøj.
-Over the years it has been maintained and updated successively by Michael Stucki, François Suter and Christopher Stelmaszyk.
+The manual was originally written by Kasper SkÃ¥rhÃ¸j.
+Over the years it has been maintained and updated successively by Michael Stucki, FranÃ§ois Suter and Christopher Stelmaszyk.

 Feedback